ropensci-review-tools/autotest/README.md

 # autotest

-Automatic testing of R packages via a simple YAML schema specifying one or more example workflows for each function of a package.
+Automatic mutation testing of R packages.
+Tests are controlled via a simple YAML schema specifying one or more example workflows for each function of a package, with workflows able to be automatically generated from documented examples, and `autotest` tests able to be used to generate package tests.

 The simplest workflows involve nominating data sets which may be submitted to a function, while more complicated workflows may involve multiple data sets, intermediate pre-processing stages, and other transformations prior to submission to a nominated function.
 The following illustrates a typical `yaml` schema, where items in angle-brackets (`<`, `>`) indicate placeholders be completed for a specific package and functions.

     package: <package_name>
     functions: